 Some Ground Rules:

-- This blog is racist, ableist, sexist, fatphobic, queerphobic, and transphobic free and I will tolerate no one who brings these things into my space
+- This blog is free of all racist, ableist, sexist, fatphobic, queerphobic, and transphobic shit and I will tolerate no one who brings these things into my space

 - I don't mind answering questions or asks about social justice topics but please remember that I am not here specifically to educate you or anybody else